Azure-Samples/ms-identity-javascript-nodejs-tutorial/4-Deployment/README.md

 ## Overview

 This sample demonstrates how to deploy a Node.js & Express web application coupled with a Node.js & Express web API to **Azure Cloud** using the [Azure App Service](https://docs.microsoft.com/azure/app-service/).
 To do so, we will use the [same code sample from Chapter 3](../3-Authorization-II/1-call-api).
 One of the principles of security is to place credentials like secrets and certificates out of your code and use it in a manner that allows them to be replaced or rotated without incurring a downtime.
-To do this, we will make use [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/about-keys-secrets-certificates) to store client secrets.
+To do this, we will make use of the [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/about-keys-secrets-certificates) to store client secrets.

 > :information_source: The steps below apply similarly to B2C applications, for instance the [B2C sample from Chapter 3](../3-Authorization-II/2-call-api-b2c)